1973 1

 Built with Strong Foundations

 The College is named after the former Anglican Bishop of Canberra and Goulburn Ernest Henry Burgmann.
-The vision the founders had for the College was of a community where young people of all faiths could live and study together, in a spirit of diversity, individual growth and mutual respect.
+Its founders envisioned a community where young people of all faiths could live and study together, in the spirit of diversity, individual growth and mutual respect.

 Ecumenical and community leaders from all over Australia helped bring Burgmann College into existence - it was not just a Canberra affair, but a national enterprise tailored for a national university.

-The original Master Plan for Burgmann College, set out in 1967, envisaged facilities for 500 residents, including a multi-denominational chapel and common support areas.
-Funds at the time, though, only permitted construction of two of the original four planned accommodation wings, and the chapel was not built until 2006.
+The original Master Plan for the College was developed in 1967.
+It envisaged facilities for 500 residents, including a multi-denominational chapel and shared common areas.
+Due to limited funds at the time, only two of the original four planned accommodation wings were built.
+In addition, the construction of the chapel had to wait, being built years later in 2006.

 The Leader leading where